OctopusDeploy/blog/blog/2019-11/raising-minimum-requirements-for-hosting-octopus-server/index.md

 ## Question: What about Internet Explorer 11?

 We aren't going to prevent IE11 from accessing Octopus.
 We will also leave all the shims in place to keep IE11 working as-is with Octopus for a while longer.
 However, we will not actively target IE11 during feature development and testing, and we will not actively fix bugs which only affect IE11.
+Yes, this will probably lead to a degraded experience using IE11 with Octopus over time.

 From a selfish point of view, only 3% of our traffic comes from IE nowadays, and the time and effort we spend catering to IE11 does not feel worthwhile.